Skip to content

 In this example the data include images (.tif) and metadata (.json) from multiple brain sections.
 For each section there is a blockface photo (_photo) and a histological stain (_stain).
 Sections from Ken1 and Ken2 were either processed with a Nissl stain and imaged under brightfield microscopy (_BF), or processed for the fluorescent tracer Lucifer Yellow (LY) and imaged under darkfield microscopy (_DF).
 Additional sections from Ken2 were processed for the fluorescent tracer Fluoro-Ruby (FR) and imaged under darkfield microscopy (_DF).

-high-res histology annotation
+Special case: high-res histology annotation

 All annotation files use the following naming scheme: <dataset-name> + _desc-[label] + _suffix.ome.zarr where [label] is replaced by the annotator's initials and _suffix indicates the type of segmentations being annotated.
 Specifically, when annotating discrete segmentations, use _dseg as the suffix (see the BIDS spec on discrete segmentations).